Shopify/hydrogen-v1/docs/contributing.md

 Hydrogen is a Yarn v1 monorepo.
 It consists of several key packages:

+- `examples/template-hydrogen-default`: The starter template
-- `hydrogen`: The Hydrogen React framework & SDK
+- `packages/hydrogen`: The Hydrogen React framework & SDK
-- `dev`: The starter template and local development playground
-- `create-hydrogen-app`: The CLI used to scaffold new projects
+- `packages/create-hydrogen-app`: The CLI used to scaffold new projects
+- `packages/cli`: The CLI used to perform tasks in a Hydrogen app
-- `playground`: Test cases used for both manual testing and automated end-to-end tests
+- `packages/playground`: Test cases used for both manual testing and automated end-to-end tests

 For more information, check out the following resources: